 Highlights of the DAAD programme under the German Presidency

-- 5-6 October: “Moving target digitalisation: re-thinking global exchange in higher education” conference with the German Federal Education Minister, Anja Karliczek, and around 300 international experts to discuss the challenges of internationalising higher education institutions.
-With a call for contributions prior to the conference.
-More
+- 5-6 October: “Moving target digitalisation: re-thinking global exchange in higher education” virtual conference with around 300 international experts to discuss the challenges of internationalising higher education institutions - under the hashtag #MovingTarget2020.
+There's also a call for contributions prior to the conference.